noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ###### applications of findings of research to the claim
 ###### suggested improvements and extensions *relevant to the claim*
 - Exploring aspects further than just combustion.
 I.e during production and how corn can absorb greenhouse gasses.
-- How could higher ethanol content fuels compare, do these trends continue?
+- How could 100% ethanol content fuels compare, do these trends continue?
+- $CO_2$ is not the only pollutant created by these fuels.
+What are these other pollutants and what are their impacts on the enviroment?